Albany Park Theater

 embracing inclusion, diversity, equity, and accessibility.
 This

 and connection to the mission.
-The DoD will have the ability to
+The DOD will develop, nurture, and

-develop, nurture, and leverage relationships with a wide variety of
+leverage relationships with a wide variety of stakeholders.

 Other key competencies include:

-priorities to meet mutually agreed upon expectations and fund
+mutually agreed upon expectations and fund development goals.

 - Personal Accountability – The capacity to